MShekow/azure-pipelines-k8s-agent-scaler/charts/demo-agent/README.md

 This chart demonstrates how to set up Azure Pipeline Agents (for one specific agent pool) that are capable of running jobs with multiple containers.

-Just make a copy of this folder and modify the chart you see fit.
+Just make a copy of this folder and modify the chart as you see fit.

 To install/upgrade the chart (example):